 Air Pollution from Carbon Monoxide

 CO is a colorless, odorless gas formed by the incomplete reaction of air with fuel.
-CO pollution occurs primarily from emissions produced by fossil fuel powered engines, including motor vehicles and other non-road engines and vehicles (such as construction equipment and boats).
+CO pollution occurs primarily from emissions produced by fossil fuel–powered engines, including motor vehicles and non-road engines and vehicles (such as construction equipment and boats).
 Higher levels of CO generally occur in areas with heavy traffic congestion.
-Other sources of CO emissions include industrial processes (such as metals processing and chemical manufacturing), residential wood burning, and natural sources such as forest fires.
+Other sources of CO emissions include industrial processes (such as processing of metals and chemical manufacturing), residential wood burning, and natural sources such as forest fires.
 Woodstoves, gas stoves, cigarette smoke, and unvented gas and kerosene space heaters are indoor sources of CO.
 The highest levels of CO typically occur during the colder months of the year when inversion conditions (when the air pollution becomes trapped near the ground beneath a layer of warm air) are more frequent.

 CO can cause harmful health effects by reducing oxygen delivery to the body’s organs and tissues.
-Exposure to lower levels of CO is most serious for those who suffer from heart disease, and can cause chest pain, reduce the ability to exercise, or with repeated exposures, may contribute to other cardiovascular effects.
+Exposure to lower levels of CO is most serious for those who suffer from heart disease, and can cause chest pain, reduce the ability to exercise, or—with repeated exposures—may contribute to other cardiovascular effects.

 Even healthy people can be affected by high levels of CO.
 People who breathe high levels of CO can develop vision problems, reduced ability to work or learn, reduced manual dexterity, and difficulty performing complex tasks.
 At very high levels, CO is poisonous and can cause death.

-Last updated: 3/2/2010
+Last updated: 8/10/2015

 2011 Carbon Monoxide Standard